- Why is gold valuable?

 In addition, most gold miners produce more than just gold.
 That's a function of the way gold is found and diversification decisions made by the mining company's management.

 If you're looking for a diversified investment in precious and semi-precious metals, then a miner that produces more than just gold could be a net positive.
 However, if you want pure gold exposure, every ounce of a different metal that a miner pulls from the ground simply dilutes your gold exposure.

 Potential investors should pay close attention to a company's mining costs, existing mine portfolio, and expansion opportunities at both existing and new mines when deciding which gold mining shares to buy.

 There's no perfect way to own gold because each option comes with trade-offs.
-However, what to invest in is just 1 piece of the puzzle.
+However, what to invest in is just one piece of the puzzle.
 There are other factors that you need to consider.

 How much should you invest in gold?

-When should you buy gold?
+When should you buy?

 As with any investment, there's no one-size-fits-all answer for how you should invest in gold.
 But armed with the knowledge of how the gold industry works, what each type of investment entails, and what to consider when weighing your options, you can make the decision that's right for you.